moliver28/research-handbook/content/handbook/product/ai/ai-feature-benchmarks.md

   - Reason: Academic benchmarks may not always translate to practical value; real-world usage provides more accurate insights into feature effectiveness.
 - Embrace iteration and continuous improvement
   - Reason: Acknowledges the evolving nature of AI technology and user needs, allowing for ongoing refinement of features.
+- Embrace automatic testing of AI output
+  - Reason:
+Without such in place efficient development iteration and following up on user feedback is hard to impossible.

 ## Potential Evaluation Metrics